takelley1/linux-notes/processes.md

 ### upper section

-`15:39:37`          = system time
+`15:39:37`          = System time
-`up 90 days, 15:26` = uptime in days, hours:minutes
+`up 90 days, 15:26` = Uptime in days, hours:minutes

-`load average: 0.00, 0.00, 0.00` = average total system load over 1min, 5min, 15min
+`load average: 0.00, 0.00, 0.00` = Average total system load over 1min, 5min, 15min
 (a value of 1 indicates one cpu core is fully occupied) (cat /proc/cpuinfo to find # of cores)

-ex. for a single-core system -- `0.4` = cpu at 40% capacity, `1.12` = cpu 'overloaded' by 12% capacity
+ex. for a single-core system -- `0.4` = Cpu at 40% capacity, `1.12` = Cpu 'overloaded' by 12% capacity

 ex.
 For a quad-core system – `1.0` = 3 cores idle, 1 core at full capacity, or all cores at 33% load (on average)

-ex. `5.35` = system overloaded at 135% capacity, `1.35` processes were waiting for cpu time during the specified interval (1min, 5min or 15min)
+ex. `5.35` = System overloaded at 135% capacity, `1.35` processes were waiting for cpu time during the specified interval (1min, 5min or 15min)

-`%cpu(s):` = cpu time usage statistics, in % of total cpu time available
+`%cpu(s):` = Cpu time usage statistics, in % of total cpu time available
       `us` = % cpu time running userpace processes
       `sy` = % cpu time running kernel processes
       `ni` = % cpu time running processes with manually set nice value (lower nice value = higher priority)